Introduction to Summorum Pontificum

-Starting on September 14, 2007 (the Feast of the Exaltation of the Cross), the Novus Ordo will be considered the "ordinary use" of the Mass, while the Traditional Latin Mass will be considered the "extraordinary use."
+From September 14, 2007 (the Feast of the Exaltation of the Cross), the Novus Ordo has been considered the "ordinary use" of the Mass, while the Traditional Latin Mass has been considered the "extraordinary use."
 Both can be said in the same parish and by the same priest.
 A priest can also celebrate the sacraments of Baptism, Marriage, Confession, and the Anointing of the Sick in the extraordinary use, and bishops can celebrate Confirmation.

 Such celebrations of the Traditional Latin Mass may "also be attended by faithful who, of their own free will, ask to be admitted."
 It is possible for a church to continue to offer the Novus Ordo publicly, while also having private celebrations of the Traditional Latin Mass.